The Reward Model Selection Crisis in Personalized Alignment: Related Work

-Existing evaluation practices in RLHF and personalized alignment rely on proxy metrics such as reward-model scores which are susceptible to reward hacking and circularity \citep{tien2023causal,pan2022the}.
-These methods assess optimization success rather than behavioral fidelity \cite{wen2025rethinking,gao2022scalinglawsrewardmodel,elmhamdi2024goodhartslawapplicationvalue}.
+\keypoint{Evaluation Challenges in RLHF} Existing evaluation practices in RLHF and personalized alignment rely on proxy metrics such as reward-model scores which are susceptible to reward hacking and circularity \citep{tien2023causal,pan2022the}.
+These methods assess optimization success rather than behavioral quality \cite{wen2025rethinking,gao2022scalinglawsrewardmodel,elmhamdi2024goodhartslawapplicationvalue}.
 In contrast, our work introduces a framework for \emph{direct behavioral evaluation}, measuring whether generated responses match user-provided completions (Section~\ref{sec:dataset}).
 Extended discussion of related evaluation pathologies appears in Appendix~\ref{app:extended-related}.
 Our work addresses these limitations by introducing direct behavioral evaluation on ground-truth user completions, measuring actual generation quality rather than relying on proxy metrics.
-Extended discussion of evaluation pathologies appears in Appendix~\ref{app:extended-related}.